TGAC/grassroots-docs/readme.md

 ## Architecture

+A list of all of the available components and their documentation is available [here](components.md).
+Grassroots is to be as modular and adaptable as possible so there are many levels of configuration within the system which are detailed in the [configuration guide](configuration.md).

-Grassroots consists of a set of interconnected components which are all available on Github.
+All of components are open source and  available on Github.
 Some of the highlights are:

 * [Build tools](https://github.com/TGAC/grassroots-build-tools): This provides the tools and